Hello Girls of World War I

 Bilingual Telephone Operators Arrive in France

-According to historian Rebecca Robbins Raines in Getting the Message Through: A Branch History of the US Army Signal Corps, the first unit of female telephone operators to serve with the American Expeditionary Forces arrived in Paris during March 1918.
+According to historian Rebecca Robbins Raines in Getting the Message Through: A Branch History of the US Army Signal Corps, the first unit of female telephone operators to serve with the American Expeditionary Forces arrived in Paris in March 1918.

 The Army quickly recruited, trained, and deployed five additional contingents of female Signal Corps operators.
 With this personnel, calls increased to 150,000 per day.